dastronmighty/Eoghan-Hogan-COMP20010/Tutorials/tutorial-10/tutorial.md

 # tutorial 10

-I have implemented Queues elsewhere
+I have implemented Queues underneath Queues folder in the concepts folder.